 The Highlanders remained atop the standings for nearly the entire season and as the No. 2 seed in the Big South Tournament, reached the title game for the second consecutive season.
 Four of the 10 20-plus win season in program history have now come under Jones.
 For his success on the court and his high moral standing off of it, he was also named a finalist for the Skip Prosser Man of the Year award following the 2018-19 season.

-2017-18 was his most successful season to date, winning Big South Coach of the Year and NABC District 3 Coach of the Year honors after leading the Highlanders to a Big South championship and playing in the NCAA Tournament for the third time in program history.
+2017-18 was arguably Jones’ most successful season to date, the season in which he was named Big South Coach of the Year and NABC District 3 Coach of the Year honors after leading the Highlanders to a Big South championship and playing in the NCAA Tournament for the third time in program history.

-Taking Coach Jones’ lead, Radford set a school record with 23 wins thanks to its first ever NCAA Tournament victory - a 71-61 win over LIU Brooklyn in the First Four.
+Taking Coach Jones’ lead, Radford set a Division I school record with 23 wins, completing the season at 23-13.
+The Highlanders earned victories over notable opponents such as East Carolina and James Madison during the non-conference schedule before compiling a 12-6 Big South record to finish the regular season in second place.
 He also became the third head coach in Radford history to reach 100 wins on Dec.
 23, 2017 when the Highlanders topped UC Davis to clinch the Continental Tire Las Vegas Classic title.

 Jones was a four-year standout at Howard, where he forged a connection with fellow Howard alumnus, Felton (’85), who he calls the biggest influence on his coaching career.